ladroop/Chaturbate_reloaded/README.md

 You can write notes, open DM window, follow/unfollow and it shows the video status.
 This status can be "offline" or "password_protected", if password_protected the room is online.
 You can set "check" on or off.
 If on it will check every minute if you can access the room.
-If you can the room will be opened in a new tab (and the old tab will be closed).
-In rare occasions you pop-up blocker may prevent to room to be opened.
-Check you pop-up blocker settings.
-A password room can also have banned your region or gender or you.
+If you can access the room will be opened (See alarm function for it's behavior) A password room can also have banned your region or gender or you.
 In that case you will never have access (nothing will happen if the password is removed) and follow and DM will not work !

 *A room that banned your region or gender.

-You will have a video player if on-line or the last available picture.
+You will have a mjpeg player (no sound) if on-line or the last available picture.
-There is a button to open the video controls (see "room with video").
 You can write notes.
-You see the video status.
-You can copy the video url to the clipboard (see below)and update the status.
-(this also updates the player)
+You see and update the video status.(this also updates the player) Broadcasters region.
-Broadcasters region.
 (Only if broadcaster appears on network sites and if index was made when online).
 Broadcasters nationality.
 (Only if set)
 Some links to useful websites.
 A link that will search for more info, it will try to find the thumbnail info and shows it on the page.
 This only works if the room is public.

--CB will not provide the video URL and the script tries to make one based on the last room visited.
--If this url does not work visit a working room (can be done in an other tab) and try again.
--The new URL will become active in a few seconds or click "update status" to speed it up.